TongXueBFA/TongXueBFA.github.io/index.md

 ### 学术成果
+   - V. Sowmya, **T. Xue**, A. el Ali, I. Viola,R. Flynn, P. Corcoran and P. Cesar, “RCQoEA-360VR: Real-time Continuous QoE Scores for HMD-based 360 VR Dataset, ” in Proceedings of the 33rd ACM International Conference on Multimedia (ACM MM 2025). **CCF A类会议，第二作者**

   - **T. Xue**, A. El Ali, I. Viola, G. Ding and P. Cesar, "Designing Real-time, Continuous QoE Score Acquisition Techniques for HMD-based 360 VR Video Watching," to be published in 2022 Eighth International Conference on Quality of Multimedia Experience (QoMEX). **EI会议, 第一作者**

   - **T. Xue**, A. El Ali, T. Zhang, G. Ding and P. Cesar, "CEAP-360VR: A Continuous Physiological and Behavioral Emotion Annotation Dataset for 360 VR Videos," in IEEE Transactions on Multimedia, doi: 10.1109/TMM.2021.3124080. **SCI Top, IF=6.513, 第一作者**